BoomDAO/ICP.NET/README.md

 # 🎮 Unity Integration

-Note: WebGL/IL2CPP is not supported due to an issue with IL2CPP
+Note: WebGL/IL2CPP is not supported YET due to an issue with IL2CPP, working on it
 - Download latest binaries for the agent: https://github.com/edjCase/ICP.NET/releases
 - Extract `.zip` to a plugins folder in your Unity Assets: `Assets/plugins/ICP.NET/`
 - If generating a client (see below), place the generated files into the scripts folder: `Assets/scripts/MyClient`